Kansas City’s Garment District

 6th Street to 11th Street.
 Washington Street to Wyandotte Street.
 Kansas City’s Garment District.

-Today, Kansas City’s Garment District is a neighborhood boasting of cutting edge offices, cool lofts and quaint coffee shops.
-This trendy KC neighborhood in 2025 traces its origin all the way back to the shops, the stores and the manufacturers which sprang up in this section of Kansas City during the first half of the 20th Century.
-Shops, stores and manufacturers which formed as a result of the growth of Kansas City’s garment industry…long, long ago.
+Kansas City’s Garment District is a neighborhood boasting of cutting edge offices, cool lofts and quaint coffee shops.
+This trendy neighborhood in Kansas Cuty today traces its origin back to shops, stores and manufacturers which sprang up in this section of Kansas City during the first half of the 20th Century.
+Shops, stores and manufacturers which formed as a result of the growth of Kansas City’s garment industry.

-An ability to ship garments to fashion-hungry consumers to the east.
-To the west.
-To the south.
-And to the north.
-Trendy garments shipped by rail in an optimistic, fashion-conscious post-war United States.
+An ability to ship garments from the center of the country to fashion-hungry consumers located in the east, the west, the south and the north.
+Trendy garments shipped by rail in an optimistic, fashion-conscious post-War era.
 Kansas City’s garment industry could do that.
-And did.
+And do that it did.

-Yet the growth of Kansas City’s garment industry early in the 20th Century wasn’t just because of easy access to the railroad.
-Nor was the growth of Kansas City’s garment industry really just based upon Kansas City’s perfect location.
+The growth of Kansas City’s garment industry early in the 20th Century wasn’t just due to good access to transportation of goods by rail.
+Nor was the growth of Kansas City’s garment industry solely based upon Kansas City’s perfect location.

-Between 1916 and 1978, Kansas City-based Donnelly Garment Company manufactured over 75 million dresses.
-Making Donnelly Garment Company the largest dress manufacturer of the 20th century.
+Between 1916 and 1978 Donnelly Garment Company manufactured over 75 million dresses.
+Making Donnelly Garment Company the largest dress manufacturer in the country.

 Marlboro Township